Md. Shifuzzaman: Early life

 Shifuzzaman Shikhor was born in Magura District, Bangladesh on 1 October 1971.
 His father, Mohammad Asaduzzaman, served in the National Parliament as the representative for Magura-2 constituency.
 His mother Manowara Zaman was a homemaker.
 Shifuzzaman Shikhor is the third child out of five brothers and two sisters.
-He is in politics from his school days.
-After enrolling in college, he was nominated as sports secretary to the student parliament election of Magura.
-He was pursuing honors and master's in the Department of History at University of Rajshahi.
-He served as the Sher-e-Bangla Hall organizing secretary of the Bangladesh Chhatra League and worked on ground in the movement to topple the then autocratic Hussain Mohammad Ershad government.
+He has been in politics since his school days.
+After enrolling in college, he was nominated as the sports secretary for the student parliament election in Magura.
+He was pursuing an honors and a master's degree in the Department of History at University of Rajshahi.
+He served as the Sher-e-Bangla Hall organizing secretary of the Bangladesh Chhatra League.
+He worked on the ground in the movement to topple the then-autocratic Hussain Mohammad Ershad government.

 After completing his law degree from National University, he spent 18 years working as a lawyer at the Dhaka Bar.
-He was appointed as general secretary of the Bangladesh Chhatra League at University of Rajshahi after the Awami League won the 1996 election.
+He was appointed as general secretary of the Bangladesh Chhatra League at the University of Rajshahi after the Awami League won the 1996 election.
 In 1997, he moved to Dhaka and joined the Bangladesh Chhatra League central committee.
 Later he served as acting general secretary of Bangladesh Chhatra League for 7 months.
 He was an assistant private secretary of the Prime Minister Sheikh Hasina.